 As with most of Arsenal’s Thursday night European home games, there were many season ticket holders that decided to pass on the 4-0 victory over Standard Liege.
 I’m not certain they could even offer their seats for re-sale through the club, given the large number of unsold tickets in the Clock End Upper reserved for silver and red members.
 Only one section of the stadium was packed, the blocks reserved for visiting fans.
 And fair play to the Liege support, who in spite of their team’s demolition, kept the noise going for the majority of the game, some of them without the benefit of wearing a shirt on a chilly autumn evening.
 Football fans, eh?
-Apparently their japes managed to get Kings Cross station closed earlier in the day – not so amusing that, and there was a significant police presence around the perimeter of the stadium last night, which is unusual.
+Apparently their japes managed to get Kings Cross station closed earlier in the day – not so amusing that, unlike them playing crazyvegas casino en ligne, and there was a significant police presence around the perimeter of the stadium last night, which is unusual.

 In midfield, Torriera played as the deeper man, with Ceballos and Joe Willock ahead of him.
 A front three of Nelson, Martinelli and the returning Ainsley Maitland-Niles made up the eleven.
 Maitland-Niles not playing at full-back in the first team feels like a bit of a collector’s item these days, although I was under the impression that central midfield was his favoured position.
 It was pointed out to me after the game that his playing at right-back may have improved his game all round, and that he looked far tidier in a more natural position.
 He certainly made a good enough contribution to be an option in this position for Emery.
 He did occasionally swap positions with Joe Willock, although it was noticeable once or twice that when Bellerin drove forward, it seemed to be Torriera that was having to patrol the empty flank behind him.
 A little more teamwork required there, although the game last night became so comfortable so quickly that the players probably felt they could afford to be a little gung ho.